jordannholmes/FinalProject/Vignette/Vignette.md

 This Vignette Directory the following:

 - Test_Set.txt: A sample dataset in the format required for PITA to work.
-- Commands.sh: Instructions on how to run a sample dataset.
+- Commands.sh: Commands run on a sample dataset to extract desired data of Genus, Species.
     - This example runs Test_Set.txt.
 - Expected_Output_Bash.txt: The list of unique Genus, Species names extracted from the sample dataset.
     - This list is extracted from the sample dataset Test_Set.txt.